 Tony is our lead guitar tutor.
 He has over 10 year’s experience across community arts projects in London in diverse environments, including helping to develop a prison choir and 6 years with Soundmix.
 He is also a songwriter and producer working with a number of London’s up-and-coming artists as well as releasing and performing music under the name Kas-tro.

 Robbie is a music teacher & musician.
 He has worked for Soundmix for the past 7-8 years and shares the role of lead tutor for the Soundmix team.
 He teaches keyboards and leads group pieces.
 As a musician Robbie records, improvises and performs live in a fusion combo.

 James Taylor, Lead Tutor

 James is our lead drums and percussion tutor.
 He combines his passions for music, health and wellbeing to teach percussion and facilitate workshops for groups of disadvantaged people.
-He has also recently worked with the music charities Core Arts and Life with Arts, and is also a Youth Worker for young refugees at DOST, based in East London.
+He has worked as a musician for Core Arts, Life with Art and Drumworks, and Youth Worker for young refugees at DOST, based in East London.

-James grew up playing dbw-promorums and percussion, culminating in performances with the Halle and National Youth Orchestras in venues such as the Royal Albert Hall and Royal Opera House.
+James grew up playing drums and percussion, culminating in performances with the Halle and National Youth Orchestras in venues such as the Royal Albert Hall and Royal Opera House.
 Now, as an active London-based session player, recent engagements have included sets at Glastonbury Festival and the Barbican centre.

 Angela Luzi, Music Tutor